It's clear at first sight that Shasta water feels truly special

 Standing quietly

-There are picnic tables and camping sites nearby.
+There are picnic tables and campsites nearby

 Kato Sayaka